← All gearSTARTER KIT

 LOOK FORA reading in a few seconds, stated accuracy, and a thin probe you can slide anywhere in the cut.

-Compare on Amazon ↗Heat-safe gloves
+Compare instant-read thermometer on Amazon ↗Heat-safe gloves

 Moving hot grates and tending the fire is part of any long cook.
 Standard practice is proper leather gloves, not oven mitts.